amitmse/in_Python_/Logistic Regression/README.md

 		- homoscedasticity

 		- normal errors

-MLE allows more flexibility in the data and analysis because it has fewer restrictions

-Maximum likelihood estimation (MLE):
+## Maximum likelihood estimation (MLE):
 	- Finds parameter values that maximize the likelihood of making the observations given the parameters
+	- MLE allows more flexibility in the data and analysis because it has fewer restrictions

-Ordinary Least Squares (OLS): Finds parameter values that minimizing the error Linear regression assumptions: (http://r-statistics.co/Assumptions-of-Linear-Regression.html)
+## Ordinary Least Squares (OLS):
+Finds parameter values that minimizing the error Linear regression assumptions: (http://r-statistics.co/Assumptions-of-Linear-Regression.html)
 	1. Linear in parameters
 	2. Mean of residuals is zero